Rediscovering Dreams, and why Community is important

 I’m back after another enlightening trip to Canada.

 If you had told me three years ago that I would travel there three times in one year, I would have laughed.
 It felt impossible.
-Yet here I am, having fulfilled a dream I’d quietly written off—visiting Vancouver and the Rocky Mountains, a vision I first held at 21 years old.
+Yet here I am, having fulfilled a dream I’d quietly written off visiting Vancouver Island and the Rocky Mountains, a vision I first held at 21 years old.

-It felt almost as if I had travelled back in time to whisper to my younger self: this is going to happen.
+It felt almost as if I had travelled back in time to whisper to my younger self saying “this is going to happen”.
 The coincidences along the way have been extraordinary.

 Community, But Different

-I’ve written before about community, but this time, what struck me was a different aspect: a circle of people who are passionately committed to exploring what it means to be human in today’s world.
+I’ve written before about community, but this time, what struck me was a different aspect.
+This was a circle of people who are passionately committed to exploring what it means to be human in today’s world and how to heal.

-Together, we dive into everything—from personal challenges to global issues.
+Together we dive into everything from personal challenges to global issues.
 We don’t waste time gossiping or reaching premature conclusions.
-Instead, we look for new perspectives, inspired solutions, and the hope of what we can achieve, both individually and collectively.
+Instead we look for new perspectives, inspired solutions and hope we can achieve more both individually and collectively.

 Learning, Frustration, and Joy